-2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
-The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacancies happen by resignation or otherwise during the recess of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacancies.
+2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as qually as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the third class at the expiration of the sixth year; so that onethird may the chosen every second year; and if vacancies happen by resignation or otherwise during the rees of the Legislature of any State, the Executive thereof may make temporary appointments until the next meeting of the Legislature, which shall then fill less they be equally divided.
+5. The Benate shall choose their other officers, and also a President pro tempore in the absence of the Vice President, or when he shall exercise the office of President of the Confederate States.
+6. The senate shall have the sole power to try all impeaching its.
+When sitting, for that purpose, they be of oath or affirmation.
+When the President the Confederate States is tried, the Chief Justice hall preside; and no person shall be convicted withon the concurrence of two-thirds of the members

-8. No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected, be an inhabitant of the State for which he shall be deat of the Confederate States.
-6. The Senate shall have the sole power to try all impeachments.
-When sitting for that purpose, they shall be on eath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice shall preside; and no person shall be convicted without the concurrence of two-thirds of the members
+8. No person shall be a Senator who shall not have affained the age of thirty years, and be a citizen of the Unfederated States, and who shall not, when elected, e an inhabitant of the State for which he shall be

-.
-The Vice President of the Confederate States shall be President of the Senate, but shall have no vote, unless they be equally divided.
+4. The Ecc President of the Confederate States shall le l'eside et of the Senate, but shall have no vote, un-